Carlton Inn: History

-The Carlton Inn's long history began when a 0.25 acre crown allotment at the corner of Leicester and Pelham Streets was sold to R. Hepburn in 1853, who subsequently subdivided the land into numerous small allotments with the corner lot measuring 70 × 70 ft.
+The Carlton Inn's history began when a 0.25 acre crown allotment at the corner of Leicester and Pelham Streets was sold to R. Hepburn in 1853, who subsequently subdivided the land into numerous small allotments with the corner lot measuring 70 × 70 ft.
 Construction of the hotel was underway by early February 1856, as evidenced by an advertisement for bricks.
 The completed Carlton Inn was licensed in 1856 to George Edmonds.
 Soon after it was transferred to John Cozens.
 The Noble family were proprietors for about a century from 1863, when a Mrs Noble was listed as owner in the rate books, through to William K. Noble of Mirboo who was owner in 1923 to 1936, and then the estate of W. K. Noble in 1954.

+A robbery occurred at the pub on the 27 August 1887 in the late evening, in which the burglar gained access to the bedroom of the licensee, Duncan McMillan, and stole £100 worth of items, including a watch, a gold pin with diamonds and bluestone, other jewellery and a Webley Revolver, before escaping through a window.
+On 4 October, John Charles Vernon was arrested in connection with the robbery, and it was found that in his possession was a pawn ticket for a pin matching the description of that stolen from the hotel and which was later identified as belonging to McMillan.
+Before his arrest in connection with the Carlton Inn robbery, Vernon had been acquitted of a charge of stealing a cash box from the Niagara Hotel in Lonsdale Street.

 In 1933, architects Thomas Watts & Sons designed a new rear addition valued at £500 including new kitchen, and alterations to the front bar.
 The works were carried out by builder G. G. Edwards of North Brighton.
 In 1936, a new two-storey section was built on the eastern boundary costing £700.
 Additional bedrooms and relocation of the kitchen (which had previously been a billiard room), were undertaken by Harry J. Johnston with designs by architect J. A. Trencher of Caulfield.
 In 1954, architect Harry J. Little designed further alterations, including single-storey sections for laundry, toilets, garage and fuel store, replacing former outbuildings.
 Building was undertaken by R. J. Johnstone of Mitcham.

-In its last years, the hotel was known as the "Corkman Irish Pub", with a large student clientele, and traditional Irish music sessions.
+In its last years, the hotel was known as the Corkman Irish Pub, with a large student clientele, and traditional Irish music sessions.